 5. When You’re Going Out At Night

 Make sure it’s safe.
-Ask the staff at your hotel or the or the manager of your vacation rental if the area you plan on visiting is safe at night for tourists.
+Ask the staff at your hotel or the manager of your vacation rental if the area you plan on visiting is safe at night for tourists.
 Read reviews online to ensure you’re heading to a worry-free spot.
 It’s important to do your research beforehand so that you don’t find yourself in a rough part of town.

 At bars and restaurants, it’s smart to connect with the staff.
 Let them know you arrived there alone and that you’re from out of town.
 Keep your wits about you and keep your valuables safe.
 Watch your drink and keep an eye on your bag.
 You won’t have friends around to help you out of a bad situation, so it’s important to be mindful of how much alcohol you consume when you’re on your own.